RagingRectangle/NestBot/README.md

 **renameUnknownFrom/renameUnknownTo:** Use these options to rename the default unknown nest names.

-**minimumAverage:** The minimum hourly average to display in boards.
+**defaultAverage:** The minimum hourly average to display in boards.

 **averageToFixed:** How many decimals to include in averages.